 What you will study

-Over the course of the year, your base will be the studio where we will encourage and enable you to work in multi-disciplinary teams.
+Over the course of the year, we will encourage and enable you to work in multi-disciplinary teams.

 In the first semester, you’ll learn about theories and contexts of sustainable development in the built environment, undertaking a series of short projects to understand the possibilities of applying theory to design.

-Your studio-based design work will be supported by seminars and workshops, and you’ll have the opportunity to work with environmental simulation software, test your design ideas quantitatively, and experience, first hand, best practice building and settlement design through our annual field trip.
+Your design work will be supported by additional classes, and you’ll have the opportunity to work with environmental simulation software, test your design ideas quantitatively, and experience, first hand, best practice building and settlement design through our annual field trip.

 The programme will end with a research dissertation, which is an opportunity for you to undertake a substantial period of study on a research question relating to your own personal or professional interests, or home context.